Financial-Times/n-myft-dropdown/README.md

 In client/main.js, import the component, check for whether the `myFTDropdownTest` flag is set to variant, and initialise the component if so:

 ```
-import * as myFtDropdown from 'n-myft-dropdown';
+import * as myFtDropdown from '@financial-times/n-myft-dropdown';

 flags.get('myFTDropdownTest' === 'variant) {
 	myFtDropdown.init();